 To summarize: Singing can help to promote lung development as well as promote oxygen to the blood system and the brain.

-Studies have show that singing increases endorphins in the brain causing you to feel good and even change your emotional mood.
+Studies have show that singing increases endorphins in the brain causing us to feel good and even changes our emotional mood.
 So the next time you're feeling out of sorts give yourself a shot-in-the-arm by diving into a favorite song.
 Sing with gusto, confidence and joy!

 “If I cannot fly, let me sing.”